sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 Absence of return type helps to distinguish constructors from methods.

 `.this` - to store the reference in a variable, to differentiate between the instance variable(outside method scope) and a local variable(within method scope) with the same name

+**instance method** - belongs to an object and has access to `this` reference which points to current object instance

 ```java
 public final class Address {